Venad – Adar/Hinterworlds 0402 A221621-B Ni Po Na 324 Im M0V M6D

 I slept late again this morning.
 Eventually I got up and checked the various news and comm feeds.
 Everything looked good.

 After a while I packed up and left, heading back to the starport and the Grayswandir.
 Then I pinged the entire crew, telling them to get ready to leave and asking them to meet me at the Garan again.
 Finally, I had the remaining trade goods transferred from the warehouse to the ship, told the owners of the various general cargoes to go ahead and load them as well, and pinged the passengers to let them know we would be leaving the next day and invited them on board after local noon.

 Once that was done I headed for the Garan.
 I thought I would be the first person there, but Jami was sitting at the bar, wearing what looked like the same outfit as the day before.
 She jumped up and ran over to me.

 “Heya Captain!” she said, throwing me a sloppy salute.
 “We ready to head out?”

 I nodded.
 “Close.
 We’ve got a full load.
 Cargobots should be at the ship at 1000 tomorrow.
-Planning on breaking atmo at around 1800 and hitting Jumpspace by midnight.”
+Planning on hitting vacuum around 1800 and jumpspace by midnight.”